parrt/msds501/projects/wordsim.md

 In your repository, you should submit the following files in the root directory.

-* `save_np.py` Reads the were vector file and saves the 2D numpy matrix in file `glove.42B.300d.npy` in the current working directory.
+* `save_np.py` Reads the word vector file and saves the 2D numpy matrix in file `glove.42B.300d.npy` in the current working directory.
 It also saves the vocabulary list in `glove.42B.300d.vocab.txt` in the current working directory.
 * `wordsim.py` This embodies all of the nearest neighbor and word analogy functionality

 *Do not add the word vector glove data to the repository!*

 My test script will run `save_np.py` first to get the faster data files and then will run the test rig in `test_wordsim.py` (which I'll copy into your directory during grading).

-We will only be testing the nearest neighbor and word analogy functionality, not the visualization, but all of your tests are going to fail if you do not properly process the large word vector file and save it in the right location.
+We will only be testing the nearest neighbor and word analogy functionality, not the visualization and not the `save_np.py` script.
+I will read but not execute `save_np.py` because it takes so long.
+I will test your `wordsim.py` code using my version of the saved data set.

 You can use numpy (e.g., `np.linalg.norm()`) but please do not refer to a bunch of random packages that I probably don't have installed on my test box.
 Your test will fail.

 *Please do not leave a bunch of debugging print statements in your code.* The output of your program is part of your result so make sure you only emit what you are supposed to.

 ## Evaluation

-*If it takes many minutes to process, we will assume there’s a problem with your code.*

 We will run [test_wordsim.py](https://github.com/parrt/msds501/blob/master/projects/test_wordsim.py) from the command line as follows using the  vectors (where I have placed my datafiles in directory `~/data`):